scaleoutsean/longhorny/README.md

 Quite a few things and most of them sort of work.
 Examples:

 - Pair two clusters for replication.
-Also list, and unpair (if they have no paired volumes between them)
+Also list and unpair (if they have no paired volumes between them).
 - Pair one or more volume pairs for replication.
 Also list and unpair (one pair at a time).
-- Find mismatched volume pairs
+- Find mismatched volume pairs.
-- Take a snapshot of all volumes at the source
+- Take a snapshot of all volumes at the source.
-- Reverse replication direction for all paired volumes
+- Reverse replication direction for all paired volumes.
-- Change replication mode for all or selected volumes (at the source)
+- Change replication mode for all or selected volumes (at the source).
-- Prime the remote site from a list of volumes from the source site
+- Prime the remote site using a list of volumes from the source site.

 Each of these actions takes 1-2 seconds, so if you have a tidy and organized environment that isn't yet automated, Longhorny can hopefully save you some time.